PRP vs PRF treatments – What’s the difference?

 PRP offers:

-Healing potential from your own blood plasma – PRP treatments are very effective at treating a range of medical and cosmetic conditions.
+Healing potential from your own blood plasma – PRP treatments are an established option at treating a range of medical and cosmetic conditions.

-Natural healing potential with no chemicals – Aside from an anticoagulant (acid citrate dextrose) to stop blood clotting, PRP treatments are 100% natural.
+Natural healing potential with no synthetic chemicals – Aside from an anticoagulant (acid citrate dextrose) to stop blood clotting, PRP treatments are derived from your own blood.

 What conditions can be treated with PRP and PRF?